Most of our races are demanding. But there is one race tougher than any physical race we might enter. It is the race against an illness or injury.

-The wise sages from the far East have been known to observe: The time is always exactly what it should be.
+The wise sages from the Far East have observed: The time is always exactly what it should be.

-Plenty athletes who identify the second statement continue to train.
+Many athletes who use the Nothing Serious mantra continue to train.
 They ignore the symptoms.
-Initially, it may appear they got the better of the injury/illness.
+Initially, it may appear they got the better of the injury or illness.
 But after a time, those symptoms eventually take control of your body.
 They force you to stop your training.
 I have seen countless athletes ignore early warning symptoms of injury with serious consequences.

-One runner I know; let’s call him Dan, elected not to treat what he thought was shin splints.
+One runner I know (let’s call him Dan) elected not to treat what he thought was shin splints.
 He told me “You can run through shin splints, you know”.
-Dan was on the verge of moving into the veteran’s category and was motivated to win some races in his first year as a veteran.
+Dan was on the verge of moving into the veteran’s category and was motivated to win races in his first year as a veteran.

 This six months did not detract him from his goal and he duly made his comeback Sadly though, he never got to run anywhere near his best.
 To this day, he continues to run with a limp.

 Both these stories are true.
 Neither of these stories have happy endings.
-My aim is not to say “you cannot overcome injury or illness”.
+But my aim is not to say “you cannot overcome injury or illness”.

 My point is: injuries or illnesses are a message to us to slow down.

-There is a pattern to our reaction when we get injured or sick.
+There is a consistency to our reactions when we get injured or sick.
 Very often we go into what is psychologically called denial.
 We pretend it isn’t happening.
 This can take the form of ignoring the body or be heard in statements like” It can’t be happening”.
 “Why now, why me?” are two questions athletes often use at this challenging time.